alphanodes/additionals/docs/macros/iframe.rst

     ``Load denied by X-Frame-Options: https://your-target-url.com/ does not permit cross-origin framing.``

-    Note 2: Your Redmine webserver can also block your iframe includion, check your `Content Security Policy (CSP) <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_
+    Note 2: Your Redmine webserver can also block your iframe inclusion, check your `Content Security Policy (CSP) <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_

 Scope
 +++++

-This macro works in all text fields with formating support.
+This macro works in all text fields with formatting support.

 Examples
 ++++++++